Charges refiled hours after judge throws out case against ex-Philadelphia cop in Eddie Irizarry shooting

 The defense argued that from Dial's vantage point, the knife could have looked like a gun.
 They also argued that Dial was retreating as he was shooting, showing there was no premeditation.

+"You just proved to Philadelphia that an officer can kill somebody, and get the f**k away with it in Philadelphia," Garcia said.

-Attorneys for Irizarry's family previously said they intended to file a wrongful death lawsuit against the city and Dial.
+Despite the ruling, Irizarry's family members and prosecutors were steadfast that this is not the end of their fight for justice.
+Attorneys for the family previously said they intended to file a wrongful death lawsuit against the city and Dial.

+"We do not agree with the judge's decision today to dismiss all the charges.
+We will file an appeal of this decision before the end of the day today," said Karima Yelverton, with the district attorney's office.

+"My family here is standing up and we're going to continue to fight.
+Because this is not going to stay like that.
+Because this was a murder," Garcia added.

 Police changed their account of the shooting a day after reviewing body camera footage.